 Youth Advisory Committee

-Sofia Siddiqui, a sophomore from Greenville, SC, is a pre-med psychology major at Furman University.
+Sofia Siddiqui, a junior from Greenville, SC, is a pre-med psychology major at Furman University.
 Her hobbies include creating Arabic calligraphy art, hiking and exploring nature, and spending time with the people in her community.

-Drew Warner, from Bethlehem, PA, is a sophomore economics major at Furman University.
+Drew Warner, from Bethlehem, PA, is a junior economics major at Furman University.
 His academic interests include finance, banking, and history, among other things.
 Outside of the classroom, Drew enjoys staying involved on campus, playing golf, and reading.